-We are engaged in the acquisition, development, production and exploration of oil and natural gas.
+We are a disciplined, growth-oriented, independent energy company focused on creating value through the development of our substantial inventory of highly economic and low-risk drilling opportunities in the Haynesville and Bossier shale.
 Our common stock is listed and traded on the New York Stock Exchange under the symbol "CRK".